sjoshuam/us_travels/README.md

 information in visual and textual format.

 # Task Board
-The project task matrix divides the project into three stages and ten components.
+The project task matrix divides the project into three stages and nine components.
 Components may change between stages.
-The Drafting stage is done; code is ready for the Improving stage.

-NOTE: I tried a new testing strategy for the Drafting stage of this project, but it produced too much testing clutter and redundancy.
-For the Improving stage, I will centralize all testing into a single component.
+The Drafting and Improving stages are complete.
+The Optimizing stage is currently a low priority until development on other projects has progressed further.

 Stages:
 + Drafting (DONE) - Build prototypes of all features and how they work together.
-+ Improving – Rebuilt code, using knowledge gained from Drafting Stage.
++ Improving (DONE) – Rebuild code using knowledge gained from Drafting Stage.
 + Optimizing – Identify and streamline the slowest features in the code.

 Component (Improving Stage):
 + 00. Libraries and Settings - Import needed functions and define settings
 + 01. Import Data – Import and shape data
-+ 02. Dashboard Architecture – Build dashboard's underlying infrastructure
++ 02. Dashboard Architecture – Build the dashboard's underlying infrastructure
 + 03. Non-Map Panels - Render dashboard panels that have no map components
 + 04. Common map elements - Render the base map layer under each map panel
 + 05. Map panels - Render map dashboard panels